MicrosoftDocs/learn/learn-pr/wwl-sci/implement-initial-configuration-of-azure-active-directory/includes/3-configure-manage-roles.md

     :::image type="content" source="../media/permissions-tab.png" alt-text="Screenshot of the Select the permissions for a custom role on the Permissions tab.":::

-5. Next, enter "basic" in the search bar, select the `microsoft.directory/applications/basic/update` permission, and then click **Next**.
+5. Next, enter "basic" in the search bar, select the `microsoft.directory/applications/basic/update` permission, and then select **Next**.
 6. On the **Review + create** tab, review the permissions and select **Create**.

 Your custom role will show up in the list of available roles to assign.